ethereum-optimism/optimism-tutorial/getting-started/README.md

 1. [Run a local development node](https://community.optimism.io/docs/developers/build/dev-node/).

-1. For the limited number of transactions required for development, rather than QA or production, you can use [Optimism-provided endpoints](https://community.optimism.io/docs/useful-tools/networks/).
+1. For *limited* development use, [Optimism-provided endpoints](https://community.optimism.io/docs/useful-tools/networks/).
+   Note that these endpoints are rate limited, so they are not for use in QA or production environments.

 1. For production use there is a number of service providers that provide Optimism endpoints, usually with a free tier for low usage.